Clockify can apply different hourly rates to your billable time entries and show how much money you earn in reports.

-You can set project’s default billability status of time entries by clicking on the $ sign (it’s between visibility and hourly rate) on the “Edit project” page.
+You can set project’s default billability status of time entries by clicking on the $ sign (it’s between visibility and billable rate) on the “Edit project” page.

 If you set the project as billable, when someone tracks time and doesn’t specify billability, the time entry will be marked as billable (which you can edit later).

-It’s possible to change the billable status the same way you set it, on the “Edit project” page.
+It’s possible to change the billable status the same way you set it, in the Project Settings tab.
 Once the project’s billable status is changed e.g. from billable to non-billable this will not affect previously created time entries.
 Their status will remain the same as it was when it was created.
 However, all new time entries linked to that project will automatically be set to the new status, in this case, non-billable.